pni-lab/connattractor/docs/01-paper.md

 :::{figure} figures/embedding_method.png
 :name: attractors
 **Attractor states and state-space dynamics of connectome-based Hopfield networks** <br/><br/>
-**A** Top: During so-called relaxation procedure, activities in the nodes of a connectome-based Hopfield network (CHNN) are iteratively updated based on the activity of all other regions and the connectivity between them.
+**A** Top: During so-called relaxation procedure, activities in the nodes of an FCNN model are iteratively updated based on the activity of all other regions and the connectivity between them.
 The energy of a connectome-based Hopfield network decreases during the relaxation procedure until reaching an equilibrium state with minimal energy, i.e. an attractor state.
 Bottom: Four attractor states of the CHNN derived from the group-level functional connectivity matrix from [study 1](tab-samples) (n=44).